|Style||Fully Escorted & Guided

 Day 4: Ballestas Islands, Paracas & Lima.
 This morning transfer to Paracas Bay port to board your boat to the Ballestas Islands.
 As you sail, be on the lookout for the strange cactus-like engraving on the sand cliffs, believed to be created by the designers of the Nazca Lines.
 Sail along the coast of the Paracas National Reserve, the best shorebird sanctuary in South America.
 Numerous species of birds (cormorants, gannets, gulls, terns, pelicans, Humboldt penguins and other species), as well as a large colony of sea lions, populate these islands.
 (The Ballestas Islands boat excursion is subject to weather conditions.)

 This afternoon, return to Lima in preparation for the next exciting leg of your journey.
 (See Day 1 of the tour itinerary above for the continuation of your touring program).
-Accommodations: Doubletree El Pardo on Jan 9 and Jan 23, 2014 departures, Casa Andina Private Collection Miraflores on all others.
+Accommodations: Casa Andina Private Collection Miraflores.
 Breakfast provided.

 Dry landing: guests step from a dinghy onto rocks or a dock.